AndroidAppNotes/Color-and-Font/README.md

 ## TextView with Colored Text
 There are different ways to change the color of text inside a TextView and I want to share one way of them with you.
 In general, we can add styling to strings with HTML markup.
 I will use the &lt;font> tag to display the word 'Colors' in a TextView.
 Steps are simple:
 1. Store your styled text resource as an HTML-escaped string.
-Add a new string resource with text 'Colors', surround each character with the &lt;font> tag including color and then replace the angle bracket at start of each &lt;font> tag with &lt;
+Add a new string resource with text 'Colors', surround each character with the &lt;font> tag including color and then replace the angle bracket at start of each &lt;font> tag with &amp;lt;
 ```
 <string name="colored_message"><font color="#0057e7">C</font><font color="#d62d20">o</font><font color="#ffa700">l</font><font color="#0057e7">o</font><font color="#008744">r</font><font color="#d62d20">s</font></string>
 ```